Stochastic approximations of set-valued dynamical systems: Convergence with positive probability to an attractor: Application to the Markovian fictitious play learning model

-\hop Let $M_0^1$ be an irreducible matrix, reversible with respect to its invariant probability distribution $\pi^1_0$. $M^1_0$ represents the possibility or not to play an action depending on the last move: player 1 will be able to play action $j$ after having played $i$ if and only if $M^1_0(i,j) >0$.
-For $n \in \mathbb{N}$ and $y \in Y$, let us define the Markov matrix
+The matrix $M^1_0$ represents the possibility or not to play an action depending on the last move: player 1 will be able to play action $j$ after having played $i$ if and only if $M^1_0(i,j) >0$.
+For $n \in \mathbb{N}$ and $y \in \mathcal{Y}$, let us define the Markov matrix

 where $(\beta^1_n)_n$ is some positive deterministic sequence.

 \begin{definition} A Markovian fictitious play (MFP) strategy for player $1$, associated with $(\beta^1_n)_n$ and $(M^1_0,\pi^1_0)$ is a strategy $\sigma$ such that, for any $n \in \mathbb{N}$,